 To burn a CD, you’ll need two things.
-First, you’ll need a CD or DVD recorder drive (a.k.a, a burner).
-If you don’t have one and you’re using a desktop with an open external drive bay, it’s easy enough to get one purchased and installed.
+First, you’ll need a CD or DVD recorder drive (aka a burner).
+If you don’t have one and you’re using a desktop with an open external drive bay, it’s easy enough to purchase and install one.
 You can also use an external USB drive, which is handy for a notebook that doesn’t have a CD or DVD drive.
-You’ll spend about $20 for an an .
+You’ll spend about $20 for an or an ($29).

-Burning a data CD is simple enough.
+Step 1: Burning a data CD is simple enough.
 Just place a blank CD-R into your burner and close the tray.
-Open File Explorer, and then check out the status of your CD burner — you should see an indication that a CD-R is inserted and how much space is free.
+Open File Explorer and then check out the status of your CD burner — you should see an indication that a CD-R is inserted and how much space is free.

-Next, decide which data files you can burn to the CD.
+Step 2: Decide which data files you can burn to the CD.
 It’s easiest to create a working folder and then open a second File Explorer window for selecting your data files.
 Hit Ctrl-A on your keyboard to select all of the files, then right-click.
-From the context menu, select Sent to and then select your CD burner from the list of options.
+From the context menu, select Send To and then select your CD burner from the list of options.

-A dialogue will open asking how you want to use the disc.
+Step 3: A dialogue will open, asking how you want to use the disc.
 You have two options for how you burn your CD.
 You can also enter a disc title via this dialog.

 Windows 10 has advanced in a number of ways, but it retains some older tools that can still be useful in a pinch.
 Windows Media Player is essentially a legacy application and hardly the best media player, but it includes a handy CD burner utility that makes it easy to create a music CD that can play just about anywhere.

-To get started, go to the Cortana search box and start typing “Windows Media Player.”
+Step 1: To get started, go to the search box (in the taskbar) and start typing “Windows Media Player.”
 Once it pops up in the list, click on it.
-Then, select the Burn tab in the upper right-hand corner.
+Then, select the Burn tab in the upper-right-hand corner.